mrazomej/phd/docs/src/chapter_05/section_03_model.md

 \begin{equation}
 P(m) = P(m \mid \text{one promoter}) \cdot P(\text{one promoter}) +
 P(m \mid \text{two promoters}) \cdot P(\text{two promoters}).
+  \label{eq:prob_multipromoter}
 \end{equation}
-Both terms $P(m \mid \text{promoter copy})$ are given by with the only difference being the rate $r_m$.
-It is important to acknowledge that assumes that once the gene is replicated the time scale in which the mRNA count relaxes to the new steady state is much shorter than the time that the cells spend in this two promoter copies state.
+Both terms $P(m \mid \text{promoter copy})$ are given by Eq.
+$\ref{eq:two_state_mRNA}$ with the only difference being the rate $r_m$.
+It is important to acknowledge that Eq. $\ref{eq:prob_multipromoter}$ assumes that once the gene is replicated the time scale in which the mRNA count relaxes to the new steady state is much shorter than the time that the cells spend in this two promoter copies state.
 This approximation should be valid for a short lived mRNA molecule, but the assumption is not applicable for proteins whose degradation rate is comparable to the cell cycle length as explored in XXX.

 In order to repeat the Bayesian inference including this variability in gene